Combatting Factory Farms in Your Community

 Records requests are most successful when you engage in a back and forth with the applicable government agency to tailor the request narrowly.
 For a community facing the threat of a factory farm, however, this generally can be accomplished by tailoring the records request to the particular facilities at issue.
 Nevertheless, the government may deny your request or produce documents so thoroughly redacted as to be useless to you.
 In this instance, many open-records laws (including the Freedom of Information Act) have a way to appeal the denial or redactions administratively, or at the very least, force the government to justify its position.
 Retaining an attorney may be useful for this process as an attorney may be helpful in drafting the request, appealing any denial of the request, or representing you in court should you decide to litigate the government’s response to your request.
 This may be a particularly compelling option if you are also seeking to combat the proposed or expanding factory farm in court under other laws.

 Retain an Attorney: You and your community may want to consider retaining a local attorney who can provide you advice and representation.
 Discussing the issues you face with an attorney early on may help guide you through what to look for in your process of documentation and what to highlight in your public comments.
 An attorney may also be able to bring litigation on behalf of your community to try to remedy the harms of the factory farm through the legal system.
-If you would like Public Justice to help connect you with a local attorney who is licensed to practice in your state, please click on this link to provide information and a Public Justice staff member will contact you.
+If you would like FarmSTAND to help connect you with a local attorney who is licensed to practice in your state, please click on this link to provide information and a FarmSTAND staff member will contact you.

 Understand the Legal Landscape